Rohan427/GraalVM/README.md

 As with any Docker build process, verify that Docker is running and that you are logged in.

 Building is best done using the ```mvnw``` script.
 It is possible to manually use Maven to builds the different profiles, but it is not advised to use an IDE to build the images.
-As mentioned above, the GraalVM images require a different build process and to this engineer’s knowledge IDE’s do not yet support the GraalVM AOT compiler and execution environment.
+As mentioned above, the GraalVM images require a different build process and to this engineers do not yet support the GraalVM AOT compiler and execution environment.

 Docker and SdkMan are required to be installed.
 If the build process fails due to a missing Java compiler, use sdkMan on the command line to install the correct compiler versions locally: